 Receive, receipt for, and be custodian of all funds of any nature whatsoever due EANGUT and such contributions as may be made to it and deposit the same in the name of EANGUT in a bank or banks or trust company or companies to be designated by the Executive Council.
 The Treasurer shall ensure that all bills and claims of EANGUT are paid, and shall render to the President and Executive Council, at its regular meetings, or when the Executive Council so requires, an account of all such transactions as Treasurer and of the financial condition of EANGUT.
 There shall be a monthly reconciliation, an annual audit of the books and finances of EANGUT, and report thereof submitted by the Treasurer to the Executive Council at its regular meetings.
 The Treasurer shall make an annual report of finances to the State Conference.

-Members-At-Large: Army and Air Member at-Large are members of the Executive Council and shall:
+Members-At-Large: Army and Air Member-at-Large are members of the Executive Council and shall:

 a.
 Provide liaison between EANGUT and the Service members they represent.